MAQuesada/Google-Workspace-Agent/publication/publication.md

     },
     {
       "route_manager": "calendar_manage",
-      "query": "Check for free time slots on the determined date from 9am to 5pm in the personal account."
+      "query": "Check for free time slots on the determined date from 9 am to 5 pm in the personal account."
     },
     {
       "route_manager": "email_manage",
       "query": "Create a draft email in the personal account to Carlos, thanking him for his efforts this week in the sales department.
-Include the user's free time for tomorrow from 9am to 5pm to set up a meeting.
+Include the user's free time tomorrow from 9 am to5 pmm to set up a meeting.
 Best regards, Manuel-test."
     }
   ]
 }